snusbase/docs.snusbase.com/terms-of-service.md

 ## 6. Data Protection and Privacy

-By using our Services, you acknowledge that you have read and understood our [Privacy Policy](https://docs.snusbase.com/privacy-policy), which outlines how we collect, use, and protectyour personal information.
+By using our Services, you acknowledge that you have read and understood our Privacy Policy, which outlines how we collect, use, and protect your personal information.
 You agree to the practices described in our Privacy Policy and consent to the processing of your personal information in accordance with its terms.

 ## 7. No Warranty

-Our Data Breach Search Engine is provided on an "as is" and "as available" basis, without any warranties of any kind, whether express, implied, or statutory, including, but not limited to, warranties of merchantability, fitness for a particular purpose, non-infringement, or any warranties arising out of course of dealing or usage of trade.
+Our Services are provided on an "as is" and "as available" basis, without any warranties of any kind, whether express, implied, or statutory, including, but not limited to, warranties of merchantability, fitness for a particular purpose, non-infringement, or any warranties arising out of course of dealing or usage of trade.
 We do not warrant that our Services will be uninterrupted, timely, secure, error-free, or that any defects will be corrected.

 ## 8. Limitation of Liability